AlexField442/Sonic-2-Rewritten/README.md

 * Optimized most object move routines to take advantage of a quirk with the `movea.w` instruction.
 * Applied miscellaneous smaller optimizations to various objects that provide slight performance boosts.

+## Debugging
+* Replaced all teleport monitors with question mark monitors in debug mode that, when broken, will instantly transform the player Super.

 ## Sound
 * Restored higher quality drum and SEGA samples from _Sonic 1_.
 * Improved the sound-queuing system to not be as intensive with stopping the Z80.